 - Sales execution/pricing evaluates the technology provider's success in the SIEM market and its capabilities in presales activities.
 This includes SIEM revenue and the installed base size, growth rates for SIEM revenue and the installed base, presales support, and the overall effectiveness of the sales channel.
 The level of interest from Gartner clients is also considered.

-- Market responsiveness and track record evaluates the match of the SIEM offering to the functional requirements stated by buyers at acquisition time, and the vendor's track record in delivering new functions when they are needed by the market.
+- Market responsiveness/record evaluates the match of the SIEM offering to the functional requirements stated by buyers at acquisition time, and the vendor's track record in delivering new functions when they are needed by the market.
 Also considered is how the vendor differentiates its offerings from those of its major competitors.